makinhs/rest-api-tutorial/README.md

 ### 2020-02-01

 I've created a 2020 version of this project using Typescript.
 If you might be interested on it, please check the following repository: https://github.com/makinhs/expressjs-api-tutorial

+### 2020-09-09

+- Updated and pruned dependencies.
+- Fixed deprecation warnings.
+- Leveraged `findOneAndUpdate` to simplify PATCH code.
+- Changed default MongoDB server name to `localhost` to simplify first-time setup.
+- Checked that it works with the latest version of Node.js, 14.9.0.